brady-ryan/basys3_fpga/elementary_waveform_generator/README.md

 An elementary waveform generator implemented using 3 different Look-Up Tables (LUTs).
+I believe that the default frequency for this code is around 100 Hz.
+This can easily be changed by modifying the DIVISOR variable in clk_divider.v.

 The left-most 3 switches correspond to 3 different waveforms: